ibrahimBanat/Reading-Notes/Code 401 - Advanced Software Development/class-34.md

 | global context | This is context that affects the entire application, and it will share data to everything in the React component tree.                   |
 | provider       | The context provider accepts a value that will be passed to its children.
 All children components will re-render when the value changes. |
 | consumer       | This is a React component that subscribes to context changes in value of the Provider.                                                   |

+## Preview

+- What is Role-Based Access Control (RBAC) ?

+  In computer systems security, role-based access control or role-based security is an approach to restricting system access to authorized users.
+It is used by the majority of enterprises with more than 500 employees, and can implement mandatory access control or discretionary access control.

+  BENEFITS OF RBAC

+        - Reducing administrative work and IT support
+        - Maximizing operational efficiency
+        - Improving compliance

+- React-cookies

+  Cookies are the data stored in the form of key-value pairs that are used to store information about the user on their computer by the websites that the users browse and use it to verify them.

+  To set or remove the cookies, we are using a third-party dependency of react-cookie